redis-developer/redis-developer.github.io/docs/develop/dotnet/redis-om-dotnet/searching/geo-filters/geo-filter.md

 id: geo-filters
 title: Geo Filters
 sidebar_label: Geo Filters
-slug: /develop/dotnet/redis-developer-dotnet/searching/geo-filters
+slug: /develop/dotnet/redis-om-dotnet/searching/geo-filters
 ---

-A really nifty bit of indexing you can do with redis-developer-dotnet is geo-indexing.
+A really nifty bit of indexing you can do with Redis ŌM is geo-indexing.
 To GeoIndex, all you need to do is to mark a `GeoLoc` field in your model as `Indexed` and create the index

 ```csharp
 [Document]